 In my opinion, threaded valves are always better for several reasons.
 First of all, they are less likely to get damaged.
 I’ve had my threadless Schrader valve leak air through the rubber side when it gets cut on the edges of the rim hole.

 Probably more important than that would be the fact that threaded valves have a lockring.
 A lockring is especially useful when using a mini pump as you can fixate the valve in place so it doesn’t move around.
 Although, it’s not recommended to leave it like that after you’ve finished inflating the tire unless it’s a tubeless valve.
-A tube always stretches a bit inside the tire and having a valve firmly fixed to the rim hole will wear out parts of the tube close to the valve.
-Same like it happens when you leave a valve angled on the rim.
+A tube always stretches a bit inside the tire, and having a valve firmly fixed to the rim hole will wear out parts of the tube close to the valve.

 Which Valve Is Easier to Get When Needed?